connctd/eslint-config-typescript/README.md

 OR

-_(Recommended if you are installing this config from a custom private registry, since install-peerdeps only can fetches from the public npm registry)_
+_(Recommended if you are installing this config from a custom private registry, since install-peerdeps only can fetch from the public npm registry)_

 ```sh
 yarn add -D \